Virginia Bruce: Career

 Bruce retired briefly from acting after the birth of their daughter Susan Ann, although she returned to film appearances after her divorce from Gilbert (caused by his alcoholism) in May 1934.
-Gilbert died of alcoholism two years later.
+Gilbert died of a heart attack in 1936.

 Bruce is credited with introducing the Cole Porter standard "I've Got You Under My Skin" in the 1936 film Born to Dance.
 The same year, she costarred in the MGM musical The Great Ziegfeld.
 She also performed periodically on radio.
 In 1949, for example, Bruce starred in Make Believe Town, a 30-minute afternoon drama broadcast daily on CBS Radio.

-In the early 1960s, she retired from films but emerged from retirement in 1981 for a final screen appearance, portraying the title character in Madame Wang's, a "bizarre" production directed by Paul Morrissey in association with Andy Warhol.
+In the early 1960s, she retired from films.

 Personal life

 Bruce married American film director J. Walter Ruben in 1937.
+She had two children.

 Bruce was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

-Bruce died of cancer at age 71 on February 24, 1982, at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+Bruce died of cancer at age 71 on February 24, 1982, at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles, California.